psirusteam/Chapter9HHS/03DescriptiveParameters.Rmd

 \widehat{Y} = \sum_{h=1}^{H}\sum_{i \in s_{1h}} \sum_{ k \in s_{hi}} w_{hik} \ y_{hik}
 $$

-Under full response, the Ultimate Cluster variance estimator for $\widehat{Y}$ was provided in section 9.1.
-Calculating the total estimate and its estimated variance is complex, but now these calculations can be easily performed using the `svytotal` function from the `survey` package in R. The confidence interval of level $1 - \alpha$ is given by the following expression:
+Under full response, the Ultimate Cluster variance estimator for $\widehat{Y}$ was provided in section 9.2.
+Modern statistical tools, such as the `survey` package in R, make it straightforward to calculate totals and their associated uncertainties.
+The confidence interval of level $1 - \alpha$ is given by the following expression:

 $$
 \widehat{Y} \pm z_{1 - \alpha/2} \times \sqrt{\widehat{V}_{UC} \left( \widehat{Y}\right)}